Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Spectral Dynamics

-To explore these effects, frequencies are computed for symmetry-breaking parameters $\beta = 0.1,\ 1$ and $1000$, alongside the polar sector as a minimally-broken control case.
-The analysis here will systematically trace how the quasinormal frequencies $\omega_n$ respond to the bump position $a$ and the parameter $\beta$ in the complex frequency space.
-The focus will be on several key phenomena co-induced by symmetry breaking and perturbation, including the shift of quasinormal frequencies, the critical threshold $a_{\rm crit}$ for the overtaking of the fundamental mode, and the deviation of the polar and axial QNM spectra of fundamental mode of gravitational perturbations in the vacuum case from the vacuum mode $\omega(0)$, defined as $\Delta\omega = \omega(\epsilon,a) - \omega(0)$.
+Further analysis of axial sector will systematically trace how the quasinormal frequencies $\omega_n$ respond to the bump position $a$ and the parameter $\beta$ in the complex frequency space.
+Our focus is on three observables, the migration of the QNM branches, the critical position $a_{\rm crit}$ at which the dominant gravitational branch first switches, and the frequency deviation of the post overtaking dominant mode relative to the vacuum value, $\Delta\omega \equiv \omega(\epsilon,a)-\omega(0)$.

-Fig.\ \ref{fig:migration} reveals the QNM migration trajectories in the complex frequency plane for $\beta = 0.1, 1$ and $1000$, analogous to the GR study of spectral instabilities.
-In each panel of Fig.\ \ref{fig:migration}, the gray lines trace the migration paths of the vacuum QNMs, while the red line tracks the migration of the dominant mode $\varpi$, i.e., the mode with the smallest negative imaginary part.
-For weak breaking $\beta = 1000$, the trajectories closely mirror those in GR.
-All gray migration paths of QNMs are nearly identical to those of the polar sector.
-This coincides with our physical intuition, in the $\beta \to \infty$ limit, the axial sector recovers GR's isospectrality \cite{Molina:2010fb}.
-At this point, the scalar modes hardly couple with the gravitational modes.
+For weak coupling $\beta = 1000$, the trajectories closely mirror those in GR.
+In particular, the gravitational migration curves in Fig.\ \ref{fig:migration}(c) are numerically almost indistinguishable from the polar benchmark trajectories shown in Fig.\ \ref{fig:polar-migration}.
+This is consistent with the weak coupling structure of the coupled system: at large $\beta$, the induced scalar response along the gravitational branch is strongly suppressed, so that the corresponding axial trajectories approach the polar benchmark.
+At the same time, the scalar branches remain present in the full spectrum, but their coupling with the gravitational branches is weak.
 Specifically in the complex frequency space, the migration path of each scalar mode starts from a vortex and quickly terminates in another vortex.
 They are completely separated from the migration paths of the gravitational modes, as shown in the panel(c) of Fig.\ \ref{fig:migration}.